-In understanding costs related to policing, Lanark Highlands contracts policing from the OPP.
+Policing in the Township of Lanark Highlands is provided by the O.P.P. on a contractual basis.
 At present, approximately 85% of costs are related to salaries.
 The Ontario Provincial Police Association (OPPA) negotiates with the Provincial Government in determining OPP salaries.
 Costs related to individual municipalities are, at present, calculated by the number of officers per municipality which is generally determined by the calls for service within the municipality.
 At present, Lanark Highlands enjoys one of the lowest rates in policing in Lanark County.